johnfraserss/ICS2O/Assignments/03 - Operating Systems/README.md

 Rubric(s)
 ---------
-You will be marked will be calculated as follows: __Mark = R * C__ where R is the value of the rubric, and C is whether you followed the criteria above.
+Your mark will be calculated as follows: __Mark = R * C__ where R is the value of the rubric, and C is whether you followed the criteria above.

 Your opinion piece must include clear solutions to the rubric items below.